danielbodnar/awesome-stars/README.md

 - [frontendnetwork/veganify](https://github.com/frontendnetwork/veganify) - Veganify is a modern webapp that allows you to easily scan EAN barcodes to check if a product is vegan-friendly.
 With a database of over 3 million products, you can quickly find out if your favorite f
 - [dotenx/dotenx](https://github.com/dotenx/dotenx) - No-code and Low-code all-in-one platform to build landing pages, websites, web applications, APIs, automations.
 An alternative for Wix, Webflow, Zapier, and more
 - [ever-co/ever-demand](https://github.com/ever-co/ever-demand) - Ever® Demand™ - Open Commerce Platform
-- [vendure-ecommerce/vendure](https://github.com/vendure-ecommerce/vendure) - A headless GraphQL commerce platform for the modern web
+- [vendure-ecommerce/vendure](https://github.com/vendure-ecommerce/vendure) - The commerce platform with customization in its DNA.
 - [browserless/browserless](https://github.com/browserless/browserless) - Deploy headless browsers in Docker.
 Run on our cloud or bring your own.
 Free for non-commercial uses.
 - [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js to build reliable crawlers.
 In JavaScript and TypeScript.
 Extract data for AI, LLMs, RAG, or GPTs.
 Download HTML, PDF, JPG, PNG, and o
 - [surmon-china/nodepress](https://github.com/surmon-china/nodepress) - 🟢 RESTful API service for https://surmon.me blog, powered by @nestjs